thunderbird/webext-docs/menus.rst

       :name: [``targetElementId``]
       :type: (integer)

       An identifier of the clicked content element, if any.
-Use menus.getTargetElement in the page to find the corresponding element.
+Use :ref:`menus.getTargetElement` in the page to find the corresponding element.

    .. api-member::